Keyboard shortcuts

 11. Test Organization

-Organize tests by category:
+Organize tests by category within each crate.

 #![allow(unused)]